3d-partons/partons/doc/markdown/partons_new_module_observable.md

 [TOC]

-The implementation of this type of modules is slightly different for \f$\phi\f$-dependent observables (distingished by `ObservableType::PHI`) and for those \f$\phi\f$-integrated (disinguished by `ObservableType::FOURIER`).
+The implementation of this type of modules is slightly different for \f$\phi\f$-dependent observables (distinguished by `ObservableType::PHI`) and for those \f$\phi\f$-integrated (distinguished by `ObservableType::FOURIER`).
 The good practice is to implement first a given \f$\phi\f$-dependent observable and then as many \f$\phi\f$-integrated derivatives as needed.
-This is ilustrated by the following templates.
+This is illustrated by the following templates.

 We are using the one-observable-is-one-module policy.
 It means that each module should correspond to only one physics observable.
-Therefore, such charecteristic of observable as beam charge, Fourier modulation type etc. can not be set from the outside (e.g. via `configure()` method), but it must be encoded in the module.
-The policy is crucial in particular for the database integrity, where the name of obserble allows to relate it to appropriate PARTONS module, so both of them must be unambiguous.
+Therefore, such characteristic of observable as beam charge, Fourier modulation type etc. can not be set from the outside (e.g. via `configure()` method), but it must be a genuine property encoded in the module.
+The policy is in particular crucial for the database integrity, as observable names stored in the database allow to correspond appropriate PARTONS modules.
+Therefore, both the names and the modules must be unambiguous.

 # Header file template (phi-dependent observable) {#newmodule_templates_dvcsobservable_hdep}

 For a detailed description of each virtual function we refer to its documentation, which is available after left-clicking on the function name.
-A short explanation is also available after hovering your mouse pointer on the name.
+A short explanation is also provided by hovering your mouse pointer on the name.

 ~~~~~~~~~~~~~{.cpp}
 class MyObservable: public Observable {